Skip to main content

 Killer Whale Tales (KWT) is a classroom education program for school-age kids dedicated to local orca whale conservation.
 Founded in 2000 by middle-school science teacher Jeff Hogan, the organization draws on conservation talent from different fields, united by a desire to educate children about the Salish Sea and create positive change for the endangered southern resident killer whales.

-“This generation of kids might be the one to really change things,” says Hogan.
+“This generation of kids might be the one to really change things,” said Hogan.
 “With a program like this, kids can go home and keep the torch lit, empowered by actionable information to engage their families.”
 KWT provides kids with tip sheets and at-home conservation ideas to make their home orca-friendly, no matter where in the region they live.
-“Kids in Spokane are shocked that their decisions impact the whales in Puget Sound,” notes Hogan.

-Since its inception, KWT has reached over 160,000 school-age kids throughout Washington, California and Alaska.
-Formerly an in-school program, KWT’s resources are now entirely virtual.
+Since 2004, KWT has reached over 124,300 school-age kids throughout Washington, California and Alaska.
+They have worked in 3,618 classrooms across 907 schools.

-Local museums and aquariums also offer learning opportunities, albeit under modified pandemic conditions.
+Local museums and aquariums also offer learning opportunities.
 The Whale Museum in Friday Harbor, San Juan Island, focuses exclusively on the whales of the Salish Sea, including the beloved local orcas.
-Their displays and programs foster a love for whales starting at a young age.
-According to Tracie Merrill, the museum’s education curator, the museum hosts over 70 school groups in a given year, holds “pod nod” sleepover nights for kids ages 6 to 11, and invites kids 16 and older into its docent program.
-Though these programs are currently on hold, kids can still symbolically adopt an orca.
+Their education programs and tours foster a love for whales starting at a young age.

 The Seattle Aquarium features orca information alongside a broader message about the conservation of marine life in Puget Sound waters.
+A newly opened virtual reality experience called Swim With Humpback Whales allows aquarium visitors to go on an immersive adventure that really feels like they are swimming alongside whales.

-Take a trip to whale country ►
+Next: Take a trip to whale country

 Related Topics

-Share this article with your friends!
+Share this resource with your friends!